bitroniq/ansible-docker-rhel/README.md

 # ansible-docker

-> Ansible Playbook for automatic installation and configuration of Docker and Docker-compose
+> Ansible Playbook for automatic installation and configuration of Docker and Docker-compose on RedHat Enterprise Linux 7

+> Custom role for installing docker only using official RH EL7 repository - `docker-rhel`

 ## Main features:

 * ✔ Automatic intallation of requirements
-* ✔ Automatic installation of missing packagesa
+* ✔ Automatic installation of missing packages
 * ✔ Automatic update of system packages
-* ✔ Ubuntu 18.04+ compatibility
+* ✔ RedHat EL 7+ compatibility
-* ✔ CentOS 7+ compatibility
+* ✔ Automatic Docker installation
-* ✔ Automatic Docker and Docker Compose installation in latest version
+* ✔ Automatic Docker Compose installation in latest version (from GitHub)

 ## Prerequisites